Let Atlanta Show You Some Southern Hospitality

-The mountain's most famous feature, of course, is the Confederate Memorial Carving.
-While you can't go right up to the base for an up-close look, you can get close enough on foot for an unobstructed view of this monumental work of art, a dramatic bas-relief of confederate leaders and Civil War heroes Jefferson Davis, Robert E. Lee and Thomas “Stonewall” Jackson.
+The mountain's most famous feature, of course, is the carving.
+While you can't go right up to the base for an up-close look, you can get close enough on foot for an unobstructed view, a dramatic bas-relief of Confederate leaders such as Jefferson Davis, Robert E. Lee and Thomas “Stonewall” Jackson.
 It measures 90 by 190 feet but looks much smaller in comparison to the massive bulk of the mountain.

 Also make sure you watch the 11-minute video at the Discovering Stone Mountain Museum inside Memorial Hall.
 You'll learn all sorts of fascinating details about what it took to complete this engineering feat, like the fact that stone carvers had to stand on open scaffolding and work 33 stories above ground while a constant wind was blowing.
 Afterward, squeeze in a tour of Historic Square , a complex of early 19th-century buildings relocated to the park from sites throughout the state of Georgia.